-If you're currently renting a house or apartment and you decide to move into a Heers Management property in Phoenix or Las Vegas, you will need to give your landlord proper notice.
+If you're currently renting a house or apartment and you decide to move into a Heers Management property in Phoenix or Las Vegas, you will need to give your landlord proper move-out notice.
+It's a little bit more formal than deciding you're moving out of your parent's place, so pay attention to the specifications on your lease as it may vary.
 To make this process easier for you, we've outlined all the important details of how to tell your landlord you’re moving out.

 Step 1: Understand Your Lease and Renter Obligations

 No matter what kind of lease you have, you’ll need to write a letter to your landlord before you can vacate the rental property.
 If you fail to do this and don’t provide at least a 30 days’ move out notice, then most rental agreements will allow the landlord to continue charging you rent for some period.

 While this rule is intended to protect a landlord from having to unexpectedly leave a property empty, it can create problems for renters when circumstances change suddenly.
 To figure out how your rental agreement might affect your move, determine what kind of lease you have.

 This lease is the easiest kind for a tenant to vacate without any extra fees or expenses.
 You may usually depart from the leased property with 30 days’ written notice to your landlord that you're moving out – without having to wait for the property owner to inspect or conduct any other drawn-out process.